scottmsoh/ref_ML/regression/README.md

 ## Regularization method (Avoiding overfitting)

-Gap:
+Gap:</br>
-Lasso uses the absolute value of θi
+Lasso uses the absolute value of θi</br>
-Ridge uses the square value of θi
+Ridge uses the square value of θi</br>

 #### 1. L1 regularization (Lasso)
 ---------------------------------------------------------------------------
-λ = is a regularization parameter (a hyperparameter) θi = represents each coefficient in the model
+λ = is a regularization parameter (a hyperparameter)</br>
+θi = represents each coefficient in the model</br>
-equation: Cost function + λ * Sum of squares θi
+equation: Cost function + λ * Sum of squares θi</br>

 -> Can set some coefficients to zero, effectively performing feature selection.
-Useful when you have high-dimensional datasets (many features) and you suspect that only a few features are actually important
+Useful when you have high-dimensional datasets (many features) and you suspect that only a few features are actually important</br>

 ### only a few features to significantly influence the target variable
 ---------------------------------------------------------------------------